godaddy/oss-review/packages/mcp/instructions.md

 Use the available tools and resources to explore components and documents related to OSS review workflows.
 This is boilerplate content.

-- Use the `search_components` tool to find items.
-- Use the `list_components` tool to list what is available.
+- Use the `search` tool to look up baseline information.
-- Use the `get_component` tool to fetch details.
+- Use the `secretlint` tool to scan a path for potential secrets using Secretlint.
 - Explore resources via the `entries` resource.